10 Fundamental Tips to Improve Your Landscape Photography

 Inclement weather can create moody, dramatic photos.
 Photo by Crowpix Media.

-Both good and bad water conditions affect landscape photographers in the field.
+Both good and bad water conditions affect landscape photographers in the field and can provide exciting opportunities for unique landscape photos.

 Inclement weather, such as storms, wind, mist, dramatic clouds, sunset, and sunrise, can sometimes provide unexpected yet awe-inspiring landscape scenes with mood.

-8 Shoot in The Light of The Golden Hours
+Shoot in The Light of The Golden Hours

+Photography is often described as painting with light.
+Hence, light is the not-so-secret ingredient distinguishing between an ordinary and an extraordinary photo.
 The correct use and understanding of light is the essential elixir for most landscape photos, the holy grail, so to speak.

 alt="image show the positive golden hours in city of Cape Town"

-The golden hours reveal shapes and textures in a warm glowing light.
+The golden hours reveal shapes and textures in a warm, glowing light.
 Photo by Crowpix Media.

-Golden hours’ soft and warm light accentuates the image’s textures, patterns, and dimensions.
+The golden hour is about two hours before sunrise and two hours before sunset.
+The golden hour’s soft and warm light accentuates the image’s textures, patterns, and dimensions.

-9 Don’t Forget About The Horizon in The Composition
+Don’t Forget About The Horizon in The Composition

+Another composition-based consideration in landscape photography is the horizon.
+The horizon must be straight.
 When shooting, the trick with the horizon is to line your camera up straight to the horizon.

 This can be quickly done when using a tripod that has level meters, either on the tripod or on the camera screen (digital level).
 Horizon lines can also be manipulated during post-processing.